Issaquah & Seattle Washington

 Snoqualmie Falls

 About 20 minute drive from Issaquah are the gushing Snoqualmie Falls.
 You can access the top of the falls from the foot bridge from the parking lot across the street.
+The falls are a source of hydroelectric power for the area.
+Hydroelectric power is one of the earliest form of clean energy dating back to the early 1800s.

 View from the Top Snoqualmie Falls